iahuang/chet/README.md

 ## Architecture

-Chet is a decoder-only transformer model based loosely on [GPT-2](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) that outputs move predictions directly without any explicit game tree search.
-Chet is small, with a current largest model size of only 33M parameters.
+Chet is a decoder-only transformer model based loosely on [GPT-2](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) that outputs move predictions as a probability distribution over all `4096 = 64 * 64` possible moves given the current board state.
+Chet is small; about a thousand times smaller than some models used in the state-of-the-art.

-Given a board state given as the set of pieces on each square as well as the side to move, the model outputs a probability distribution over all `4096 = 64 * 64` possible moves.

 <p align="center">
     <img src="./assets/architecture.png" alt="Architecture" width="500"/>